The following is a continuation from Part 1.

 Instead of silicone strands for legs, Jackall chose 18 strands of extra thin rubber.
 The thread-thin rubber looks more natural as it fans out and undulates, wafting over the surface.
 It’s the difference between regular spaghetti and angel hair.

 Other guys will trim one leg shorter thinking it will walk better.
 Dumb idea.
+I think it works best with equal length.
 DO NOT do any of this.
-Those are ill-conceived remedies anyway that don’t work.
+Those are ill-conceived remedies that don’t work.
 When you get a frog like the Iobee, you won’t need to dream up lame alterations like that.

 7. I’m a “Walk-the-Frog” champ with it